evalstate/mcp-webcam/README.md

 ## Other notes

 That's it really.

-This is a demonstration of supplying Resources to Claude's context via an MCP Server UI.
+This MCP Server was built to demonstrate exposing a User Interface on an MCP Server, and serving live resources back to Claude Desktop.

 This project might prove useful if you want to build a local, interactive MCP Server.

 Please read the article at https://llmindset.co.uk/posts/2025/01/resouce-handling-mcp for more details about handling files and resources in LLM / MCP Chat Applications.